berkgoksel/sysref/README.md

 # Thanks

-This sript was heavily inspired by:
+This project was heavily inspired by:

   -https://syscalls.kernelgrok.com
   <br />